-Once, as Minara was returning from work, it was raining, and many children were getting wet and playing in the rain.
+Minara was returning from work one rainy day when he saw many children playing in the rain, getting wet.
 Among them was a beautifully dressed young girl.
 In the rain, she stood alone by a tree, lost in thought, her gaze distant as if lost in contemplation.
 She seemed to find a quiet sanctuary in this moment of solitude.

 For Rohingya people, rain is usually seen as good.
 It cools things down and makes plants grow.
 But climate change is making things different.
 Rain isn't predictable anymore.
 Sometimes it's just a light drizzle, other times it pours like a storm.